kshedden/case_studies/methods/writing-tips.md

 * Don't overstate or misstate the role of Gaussianity in statistical analyses.
 Often it is a minor consideration.
 It is almost never important that the data are Gaussian.
-To the extent that Gaussianity matters, it is usually because in some cases aggregated summary values should be Gaussian in order to calibrate tests and confidence intervals.
+To the extent that Gaussianity matters, it is usually because it is easier to calibrate tests and confidence intervals when aggregateed quantities like descriptive statistics or parameter estimates are approximately Gaussian.

 ## Organization and structure